 There are many noninvasive ways to help diagnose and understand a person’s condition or illness.
 Nail pitting and ridges can be early warning signs of disease, iron or vitamin deficiencies.
 Hair loss can be due to stress, thyroid disease or a protein deficiency.
 People who have circulation issues may know something is wrong just by looking at their hands.
 If their hands are discolored, it could be a sign of a health issue, but it’s only one symptom to investigate.
 They may have a rheumatology or autoimmune disease.
 However even with an underlying disease like this, the person’s hands may look fine.
 Capillaroscopy can help diagnose, predict and even monitor disease, just by looking at a person’s nailbed capillaries.

 Examining nailbed capillaries is not a new idea – it goes back hundreds of years.
-Researchers like Maurice Raynaud, whose discovered Raynaud’s syndrome, directly linked certain medical conditions to findings observed on patients’ nailfold capillaries in the late 1800s.
+Researchers like Maurice Raynaud, whose discovered Raynaud’s phenomenon, directly linked certain medical conditions to findings observed on patients’ nailfold capillaries in the late 1800s.
 Fortunately, it’s getting easier to do with higher quality (and increasingly lower cost) digital imaging devices now available (capillaryscopes or microscopes for observing capillaries).
 Researchers are still learning how the nailbed capillaries can be a window into some disease processes.
 They’re trying to gain better insight into which ones and how to match the capillary appearance with specific disease processes and predictions.

 What is seen on the capillaroscopy?